View instructional video

 Low Temperature Operability.
 (Winter Fuel Testing)

-used to characterize the low temperature
+used to characterize the low temperature operability of diesel fuel.
+These

-Flow Test (LTFT - D-4539) and Cold Filter Plugging Point (CFPP D-6371).
+Cold Filter Plugging Point (CFPP D-6371).
 For non-additized fuel, the Cloud

 Point and the LTFT correlate very well.
 Since Cloud Point is more practical

 as a quality control test, it is listed as the primary recommendation.
 CFPP

 and LTFT are more real world indicators of low temperature performance,

 especially for additized fuel.

 Lubricity (HFRR - D-6079)

 loaded conditions.
-Diesel fuel injection equipment relies on the lubricating properties of the fuel.
+Diesel fuel injection equipment relies on the

-injectors can occur due to lack of
+such as fuel injection pumps and unit injectors can occur due to lack of

 Copper Corrosion (D-130)

 compatibility problems with fuel system components made of copper alloys

-Flash Point (D-92)
+Flash Point (D-93, D-7094)

-diesel fuel is inherently safer than many other fuels such as gasoline.
+inherently safer than many other fuels such as gasoline.

 Kinematic Viscosity (D-445)

 lubrication and fuel atomization.
 Fuels with low viscosity may not provide

 sufficient lubrication for the precision fit of fuel injection pumps or

 injector plungers resulting in leakage or increased wear.
 Fuels which do

 not meet viscosity requirements can lead to performance complaints.
 Fuel

 atomization is also affected by fuel viscosity.
 Diesel fuels with high

 viscosity tend to form larger droplets on injection which can cause poor

 combustion and increased exhaust smoke.

 Ramsbottom Carbon Residue (D-524)

 Carbon residue test is intended to provide some indication of the extent of

 carbon residue that results from the combustion of a fuel.
 The limit is a

 maximum percentage of deposits by weight.

 Ash Content (D-482)

 the amount of metals contained in the fuel.
-High
+High concentration of these

-cause deposits while abrasive solids will cause fuel injection equipment
+abrasive solids will cause fuel injection equipment wear and shorten filter

-This method is for determining the relative stability of distillate fuels such as home heating
+determining the relative stability of distillate fuels such as home heating

 oils or diesel fuels under short-term, high temperature, aging conditions

 involving air exposure.
 It may also be used to evaluate the effectiveness

 of additives in inhibiting sediment formation and color degradation of

 distillate fuels under conditions of the test.
 The test does not correlate

 well with field storage or 3 month 43°C (110°F) dark storage.